DeepPreetYash/firstproject/README.md

 # made some changes

-# editing this file from github to pull the request
+# editing this file from github to pull the
+#using git gui to coomit and push